AnggaR96s/Reforestation/README.md

-## The best time on a clock is 6:30--hands down.
+## A steak pun is a rare medium well done.